pocomane/brewed-in-the-apocalypse/bita.md

 - 10+: Be removed from the scene, lose control / lash out, or choose two options from 7-9 list
 - 7-9: Mark two conditions, provoke an ally or give them a condition, or give your opposition an opportunity

-# Adapt the system to you games

-THIS SECTION IS IN A VERY PRELIMINARY STAGE

-This game system is mainly composed of two parts:

-- The mechanical rules for resolve the rolls, with traits and harms
-- The scenarist handling of the session

-To use the mechanics with other way of being a GM, a.k.a.
-Game Master (that is what the Scenarist is after all), just ignore anything about the moves (both of the scenarist and the player): the Game Master will tell when make a roll, which trait to use, when mark an harm, etc.

-Instead, to use the Scenarist system with other mechanics, map the check in that system to the three outcome Success, Failure and Comporomise.
-For example, in a d20 system you can see a roll equal to the trhesdhould +/- 1 to be a Compromise, higher is a Success, lower a failure.
-The only other thing you have to decide is what to do instead of giving an harm but probably your system still have a way to handle the status changes (that is what the harms are after all).

-If you have a critic success or fail system you have to add some Scenarist move like "On critical succes, give award" and "On critical fail, make the hard move worse".
-There are no ready recipe here.

-# Master less or Master full

-THIS SECTION IS IN A VERY PRELIMINARY STAGE, AND NEEDS A LOT OF TESTING.

-A master less version is being developed.
-In it there is no a single scenarist, but eir role is divided by all the player.
-So probably a better name would be "Masterfull".

-The basic idea is that the scenarist moves are avaiable to all the players, and when the scenarist should act, the first player that pay a Scenarist Token can act as the scenarist.
-The Scenarist Token are collected every time your character make a roll (a player can have maximum 5 scenarist token).

-Note: the reposnability of checking for the move trigger should be changed with something like the following.
-Every player is responsable to check if a player move is triggered for the controlled character.
-The scenarist is responsable to check if a scenarist move is triggered.
-If someone misses a trigger, any other person may remember them that there is somehing to do.

-# Title 1 - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY)

-# Title 2 - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY) THIS IS JUST A RAW SCHEME

-The world:

-bla bla Extended lore ?? bal bla

-The scenarist shoudl follow these additional agendas and principes

-bla bla
-Build a bigger world through play ???
-Sometimes, reflect a question back upon the player ???
-Look at your NPCs and ideas through crosshairs ??? bla bla

-TODO : add the previous priciples to the default ones ?

-Do not follow the ambientation creation phase.
-Use the following themes to be avoide, and thruth about the world.

-bla bla

-Here there are a list of trait.
-You can stil create new by your own, but if you choose the ones from the list you do not need to ask to anyone if they are good.

-bla bla

-Here there are a list of common harm and suggestion of when using them and how to heal them

-bla bla

-Here a list of moves that all the character have at the beginnig

-bla bla
-(some are just Additional questions to be asked in the move that resquestes them) bla bla

-Here a list of moves that the player may select when evolving the character.
-They do not need to be approved by the scenarist, unsless when they require some customization.

-bla bla

-In this ambientation you can optionaly introduce the following completely new machanics

-bla bla

-Here there is an initial situation, with already created character, with relation and an initiali goal (it may be ignored as soon as you found new ones).
-This theorically let's you to start playing fully skipping the Scenario creation pahse, however, consider at least to delete some or all the traits and replace them with the one you prefer (following the standard rule of createion)

-bla bla

-Finally there are some example situation that the scenarist may use if ey does not have better ideas, or just to get the sense of the ambientation

-bla bla

-# Title 3 - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY)

-# Title 4 - Playbook

-TODO : make an exampl playbook

-# Title 5 - Playbook

-TODO : make an exampl playbook